The Weekly Sillimanian

 The Weekly Sillimanian, also known as tWS, is the official weekly student paper of Silliman University, a private university in Dumaguete, Philippines.
 Its origin dates back to as early as 1903.
 Today, the paper is one of only four campus publications in the country that publishes on a weekly basis.
-Its office is situated at the ground floor of Oriental Hall, SU Campus along Hibbard Avenue.
+Its office is situated at the ground floor of Guy Hall, SU Campus along Hibbard Avenue.

 History

 Establishment

 the Weekly Sillimanian traces its origins to the launching of the first campus publication of the then Silliman Institute named as Silliman Truth.
 As the first periodical in the Province of Negros Oriental at that time, the little magazine that it was served both the public and the campus.
 Copies were mailed to the Presbyterian Board and to other subscribers.
 Varied in terms of content, the publication was multilingual.
 English, Spanish and Cebuano were interchangeably used.
 The initial copies of the magazine were printed using a small press purchased by Dr. David Hibbard but later, copies were printed using a much larger press after a $400 grant was received by the Institute from Dr. Horace Silliman.

 During the early years of the Silliman Truth (1903–1918), the publication was edited primarily by American missionaries.
 However, in August 1918 a decision was made to assign the editing to Junior and Senior English students.
 This evolved the paper from being a missionary-edited publication to that of a student organ.